crafter23456/Essential-Linux-Scripts/README.md

 # Essential-Linux-Scripts
-A few sinple scripts to automate your workflow
+A few simple scripts to automate your workflow

 With the script.sh you can start the other script